monkeytroy/sumobubble-app-wc/README.md

 ## Dev

-Of course start with a good old `npm install`
+Of course start with a good old `yarn` to insall dependencies.

-Then in one terminal (chat root) do `npm run dev` This will run the html server serving up the full build of the component.

-In another terminal (chat root as well) do `npm run watch` to watch build the component to refresh on changes.
+Do `yarn dev` to build the WC once and have it served at localhost:3001

+or

+Do 'yarn watch' to build the WC and watch for changes but also have it served at localhost:3001

+No auto reload in this configuration.

+Navigate to http://localhost:3001/local.html for a page loading the WC.
-Navigate to localhost:5173/app/local.html (or deployed.html for the real one) to test.
+Navitgate to http://localhost:3001/deployed.html for the real deployed prod version one to test.

 ## Install